Building webOS Open Source Edition

 $ sudo scripts/prerequisites.sh

-$ ./mcf -p <num of CPUs> -b <num of CPUs> <device type>
+$ ./mcf -p <half the num of CPUs> -b <half the num of CPUs> <image type>

 # Start to build